jameelgrand/demo/jenkins/README.md

 Your Jenkins instance will be available on port 8080

-we need Docker Pipeline and pipeline plugins to be installed.
+We need Git ,Docker Pipeline and pipeline plugins to be installed.